 - Wild Lettuce

-And different people are affected by different herbs in different ways.
+And different people are affected by different herbs in a variety of ways.
 Valerian root is a strong hypnotic…to some people.
 If I take it I’ll often wake up groggy the next day because it is too strong for me.
 But some people experience the exact opposite and are stimulated by it.

 - Milky Oats